-By their very nature, emergencies are wildly unpredictable and can happen anywhere at any time and to anyone.
+By their very nature, emergencies are wildly unpredictable and can happen anywhere and to anyone.
 When they happen, there is usually a need for quick, decisive medical interventions that go a long way in mitigating the results of the disaster.

-Since, it isn’t always feasible to get doctors to scenes of emergencies outside the hospital, there arose a need for medical technicians who would specialize strictly in emergency response.
+Since it is only sometimes feasible to get doctors to scenes of emergencies outside the hospital, there arose a need for medical technicians who would specialize strictly in emergency response.
 Thankfully, EMTs stood up to charge.

-As you may have insinuated, EMTs, short for emergency medical technicians, are responsible for taking care of sick and injured people who find themselves subjects of medical emergencies.
+As you may have insinuated, EMTs, short for emergency medical technicians, are responsible for caring for sick and injured people who are subjects of medical emergencies.

 EMT Duties

 As an EMT, emergency response is always the priority.
-During the process, however, certain medical and social tasks tend to arise.
-Thanks to their training, they are able to deal with the situations much better than others would.
+However, specific medical and social tasks tend to arise during the process.
+Their training allows them to deal with these situations much better than others.

 - Analyzing what state a patient is in as fast as possible